-1. The amounts reported in column (g) represent cash paid to the named executive officer under VSE's Performance Bonus Plan.
-This plan is discussed above under the caption "Executive Compensation Components-Performance-Based Incentive Compensation."

-2. The amounts reported in column (i) represent 401(k) plan matching contributions allocated to each of the named executive officers' account pursuant to VSE's Employee ESOP/401(k) Plan discussed above under the caption "Executive Compensation Components-Retirement and Other Benefits."
+- 1. The amounts reported in column (e) represent annual performance-based awards under VSE's Restricted Stock Plan.
+The awards are subject to a two-year vesting schedule: one-third of the award vests after completion of VSE's annual financial audit and one-third on each of the next two anniversaries of such initial vesting date.
+Restricted Stock awarded under the Plan is further subject to a two-year holding period and other restrictions on sale.
+See discussion above under the caption "Executive Compensation Components-Long-Term Incentive Compensation." - 2.
+The amounts reported in column (g) represent cash paid to the named executive officer under VSE's Performance Bonus Plan.
+This plan is discussed above under the caption "Executive Compensation Components-Performance-Based Incentive Compensation." - 3.
+The amounts reported in column (i) represent 401(k) plan matching contributions allocated to each of the named executive officers' account pursuant to VSE's Employee ESOP/401(k) Plan discussed above under the caption "Executive Compensation Components-Retirement and Other Benefits."
 Also reported in column (i) is the amount allocated to each of the named executive officers' account in VSE's Deferred Compensation Plan.
 See discussion above under the caption "Executive Compensation Components-Deferred Supplemental Compensation."